stadia-scoring/SSA_PCOM7E_OCT_2004/Assessments/Development Individual Project: Code Development/README.md

 > **“Selective encryption of sensitive voice command data in a smart home communication system improves performance without compromising the confidentiality of critical information.”**

 This hypothesis assumes that encrypting only sensitive fields can achieve a better balance between performance (e.g., faster encryption times, reduced payload sizes) and security compared to encrypting the entire payload.
-We examine how these trade-offs impact critical performance metrics like RTT and encryption time.
+We examine how these trade-offs impact critical performance metrics like RTT and encryption time (IEEE Xplore, 2018).

 ### ABCDE Characteristics Addressed